 When it comes to modernizing Information Technology, everyone talks about their lofty “cloud adoption strategies” and “digital transformation initiatives.”
 But with all this talking, planning the idea of cloud adoption – and the slew of vendors pushing Software-as-a-Service (SaaS) platforms in your direction – gets overwhelming fast.

 Instead of getting lost in the maelstrom, organizations should begin their IT modernization efforts by focusing on the easy cloud wins with zero risk.
 These are the “low-hanging fruits” of cloud adoption where (1) the financial benefits are significant and obvious; and (2) the implementation processes are simple and almost immediate.

-Below, we’ll give you four tips to find these win-win solutions, so you can start reaping the benefits of a modernized, hybrid-cloud, IT infrastructure now – without needing to tear down your legacy systems to do it.
+Below, we’ll give data engineers four tips to find these win-win solutions, so you can start reaping the benefits of a modernized, hybrid-cloud, IT infrastructure now – without needing to tear down your legacy systems to do it.

 Table of Contents:

 Tip 1: Migrate Your Resource-Heavy, Rarely-Used Backup Systems

 Every non-cloud IT infrastructure dedicates a large percentage of its resources to the maintenance of rarely-used data.
 These assets are typically necessary for backup storage and compliance purposes.
 In other words, they’re non-mission-critical, so taking them offline for cloud migration should be a low-risk proposition that won’t impact your overall operations.

 Think about the initial investment and maintenance fees for an on-premises, enterprise-grade data storage server.
 The maintenance fees are usually so high that in just a few years, you've paid the same for maintenance as you did for the server itself.
 This post from a Reddit user offers insight on just how high these costs can get;